Cal, Towns on UK Alumni Charity Game

 Upon being named head coach on April 1, 2009, Calipari continued to work his magic of resurrecting once proud programs, taking an NIT team in 2009 to the 2010 NCAA Elite Eight.
 Along the way he led the Wildcats to a No. 1 ranking (UK’s first since 2003), the program’s 44th SEC regular-season championship and 26th SEC Tournament title.

 The honors continued after the 2009-10 season as Calipari became the first coach in UK history to receive the Adolph Rupp National Coach of the Year award.
-He then watched as five of his players were selected in the first round of the 2010 NBA Draft, the first time a school has ever produced five first-round picks.
+He then watched as five of his players were selected in the first round of the 2010 NBA Draft, the first time a school has ever produced five first-round picks in a single draft.
 Among those picks was the first Wildcat ever taken as the No. 1 overall pick, John Wall.

 In his inaugural season as head coach of the Wildcats, Calipari posted his fifth straight 30-win season, the only coach in NCAA Division I history to do so.
-In addition to the Rupp National Coach of the Year, Calipari was also named the Associated Press SEC Coach of the Year.
+In addition to the Adolph Rupp National Coach of the Year award, Calipari was also named the AP SEC Coach of the Year.

 When he led Kentucky back to the No. 1 spot in the country, Calipari became one of only two coaches (Frank McGuire) in NCAA history to lead three teams to a No. 1 ranking.
 He led UMass to a No. 1 ranking in 1995 and 1996, and he led Memphis to the No. 1 spot in the 2008 season.

-In his second year in 2010-11, a season that was labeled as a "rebuilding effort," one in which Calipari and the Cats were supposed to struggle after losing an unprecedented five first-round picks in the 2010 NBA Draft, Kentucky reloaded as Calipari guided UK to its 27th SEC Tournament championship, kept his unbeaten record at Rupp Arena alive and collected his 500th career on-court win.
+In his second year in 2010-11, a season that was labeled as a “rebuilding effort,” one in which Calipari and the Cats were supposed to struggle after losing an unprecedented five first-round picks in the 2010 NBA Draft, Kentucky reloaded as Calipari guided UK to its 27th SEC Tournament championship and collected his 500th career on-court win.

-His latest season, in 2013-14, may have been his best work yet.
-Coaching the youngest team in the nation, Calipari guided Kentucky back to the Final Four for the third time in four seasons, coming up just one win short of his second national championship and the program's ninth title.
+Coaching the youngest team in the nation in 2013-14, Calipari guided Kentucky back to the Final Four for the third time in four seasons, coming up just one win short of his second national championship and the program’s ninth title.

 Calipari and the Cats reached the championship game in what some national pundits called one of the greatest NCAA Tournament runs of all-time.
-Seeded No. 8 in a region analysts called "the region of doom," UK knocked off previously undefeated and top-seeded Wichita State, downed defending national champion and archrival Louisville, defeated defending national runner-up and Big 10 champion Michigan, before edging Wisconsin in the Final Four.
-UK became the first team ever to knock off three of the previous season's Final Four teams.
-And the Cats did so starting five freshmen and coming off an appearance in the NIT the season before.
+Seeded No. 8 in a region analysts called “the region of doom,” UK knocked off previously undefeated and top-seeded Wichita State, downed defending national champion and archrival Louisville, and defeated defending national runner-up and Big 10 champion Michigan before edging Wisconsin in the Final Four.
+UK became the first team ever to knock off three of the previous season’s Final Four teams, and the Cats did so starting five freshmen and coming off an appearance in the NIT the season before.

 Much like he did at UMass, when his players graduated at nearly 80 percent, Calipari has stressed academics.
-Fifteen of his final 18 seniors that came through the Memphis program earned their bachelor's degrees, and all 10 players at UK who were eligible to graduate by the end of their senior years walked away with a degree in hand, while two (Jarrod Polson and Patrick Patterson) earned a degree in just three years.
+Fifteen of his final 18 seniors that came through the Memphis program earned their bachelor’s degrees, and all 14 players at UK who were eligible to graduate by the end of their senior years in the Calipari era have graduated, including three players (Patrick Patterson, Jarrod Polson and Alex Poythress) who earned their degree in just three years.

-Following a 3.4 grade-point average in the 2013 spring semester -- the highest in Coach Cal's tenure at UK -- the Wildcats' scholarship players posted a 3.11 GPA in the 2014 spring semester.
-It marked the sixth semester in the last seven semesters Coach Cal's team earned a 3.0 or better.
+Following a 3.4 grade-point average in the 2013 spring semester — the highest in Coach Cal’s tenure at UK — the Wildcats’ scholarship players posted a 3.11 GPA for the second consecutive semester in the 2014 fall semester.
+It marked the seventh time in the last eight semesters Coach Cal’s team earned a 3.0 or better.

 In 2010, five of his UK players were selected in the first round for the first time in NBA history.
-He followed that up with four players in the draft in 2011, six players in 2012 -- the most in a two-round draft -- and two more in 2013.
+He followed that up with four players in the draft in 2011, six players in 2012 — the most in a two-round draft — two in 2013, two in 2014 and another six in 2015.
+The 2015 haul included four lottery picks, tying the most in NBA history.

-Overall, he's churned out 17 NBA draft picks, 13 first-rounders, two No. 1 overall selections, five top-five picks and eight lottery picks at Kentucky.
-Since the 2008 draft, 22 of Coach Cal's players have been taken in the NBA Draft, including 15 first-rounders.
-The Cats are expected to add two to that list at the 2014 NBA Draft on June 26.
+Overall, he’s churned out 25 NBA draft picks, 19 first-rounders, three No. 1 overall selections, 10 top-five picks and 13 lottery selections at Kentucky.
+Since the 2008 draft, 30 of Coach Cal’s players have been taken in the NBA Draft, including 21 first-rounders.
+Calipari has produced a top-10 pick in eight straight drafts. .

-Included in Calipari's NBA success are three No. 1 overall picks (Derrick Rose, Wall and Davis) over a five-year period.
-No other coach has had three No. 1 picks, and 2012 was the first time two players from the same team (Davis and Kidd-Gilchrist) were taken with the top two picks in the draft.
+Included in Calipari’s NBA success are four No. 1 overall picks (Derrick Rose, Karl-Anthony Towns, Wall and Davis) over an eight-year period.
+No other coach has had more than two No. 1 picks, and 2012 was the first time two players from the same team (Davis and Kidd-Gilchrist) were taken with the top two picks in the draft.

-Following his fifth season at UK, Calipari's overall on-court record is 597-166, giving him the third-highest winning percentage (.771) among active NCAA Division I coaches with 10 years experience at college basketball's Division I level, trailing only Mark Few and Roy Williams.
-Heading into the 2014-15 season, he is just three wins shy of becoming the 13th active coach with 600 wins.
+Calipari’s overall on-court record is 635-178 (.781) following his sixth season at UK.
+He entered the 2014-15 season with the third-highest winning percentage among active NCAA Division I coaches with 10 years of experience at college basketball’s Division I level, trailing only Mark Few and Roy Williams.
+After opening the 2014-15 campaign with three straight wins, Calipari became the 13th active head coach with 600 wins.

-His 173 victories from 2008-12 are the most ever for a coach over a five-year span in Division-I history.
-On the NCAA Division I list for winning percentage for all coaches (minimum 10 years), Calipari is in 10th place and ahead of Mike Krzyzewski, Jim Boeheim, Bob Huggins and Lute Olson.
+Calipari is one of only two coaches (Williams) in NCAA Division I history to have 400 or more wins in his first 16 years as a head coach, and his 173 victories from 2008-12 are the most ever for a coach over a five-year span in Division I history.
+Since the 2005-06 season, he has the best winning percentage among all Division I coaches.
+On the NCAA Division I list for winning percentage for all coaches (minimum 10 years), Calipari entered the 2014-15 season in 10th place and ahead of Krzyzewski, Jim Boeheim, Bob Huggins and Lute Olson.

-Calipari's eight 30-win seasons are third most for a head coach in NCAA Division I history.
-For his college career (22 years), Calipari has 20 20-win seasons and 13 25-win campaigns.
-The 20 consecutive 20-win seasons tie Olson for the second-longest streak in NCAA history, trailing only Dean Smith, who had 27.
+His nine 30-win seasons are third most for a head coach in NCAA Division I history, and he is the first coach in NCAA Division I history to record five straight on-court 30-win seasons.
+For his college career (23 years), Calipari has 21 20-win seasons and 14 25-win campaigns.
+The 21 consecutive 20-win seasons is the second-longest streak in NCAA history, trailing only Dean Smith, who had 27.

-His NCAA Tournament record of 43-14 (.754) gives him the second-highest winning percentage among active coaches and the second highest of all-time (minimum 20 games).
-His five Final Four appearances is tied for ninth most by a coach all-time, and his 11 straight NCAA Tournament wins prior to the 2014 national championship loss was the longest winning streak in the tournament since the Florida Gators won 12 straight in 2006 and 2007.
+His NCAA Tournament record of 47-15 (.758) gives him the second-highest winning percentage among active coaches and the second highest of all-time (minimum 20 games).
+His six Final Four appearances are tied for fifth most by a coach all-time, and his 11 straight NCAA Tournament wins prior to the 2014 national championship loss was the longest winning streak in the tournament since the Florida Gators won 12 straight in 2006 and 2007.

-Coach Cal started his head-coaching career at UMass in 1998, guiding a struggling program at UMass to the top of college basketball, capped off by a Final Four appearance in 1996.
+Coach Cal started his head-coaching career at UMass in 1998, guiding a struggling program to the top of college basketball, capped off by a Final Four appearance in 1996.

 At 29, when he was named head coach, Calipari began building a program from the ground up, going 10-18 his first season before posting a 17-14 record his second year (receiving a bid to the NIT).
 The Minutemen won their first Atlantic 10 championship in 1992 with a 30-5 record, including a 13-3 mark in league play.
 With a 77-71 overtime win over Syracuse in an East Regional second-round game, UMass made its first NCAA Sweet 16 appearance.